Waive Your School's Insurance

 - Qualifying Life Event

-- All enrolled Messiah College undergraduate international and domestic full-time (12 or more credits) students
+- All enrolled Messiah University undergraduate international and domestic full-time (12 or more credits) students

-- All international and domestic full-time students in graduate Occupational Therapy, Physical Therapy, and Dietetics Internship programs (6 or more credits)
+- All international and domestic full-time students in graduate Occupational Therapy, Physical Therapy, Athletic Training Program and Dietetics Internship programs (6 or more credits)

 Are automatically enrolled in this insurance Plan at registration, unless proof of comparable coverage is furnished.
-Hard waiver students are required to have health insurance to attend Messiah College.
+Hard waiver students are required to have health insurance to attend Messiah University.

 After you verify that you are a hard waiver student and have other insurance you will need: